 The minimum required credit score is 650 for an FHA loan and 640 for a conventional, USDA, or VA loan.
 Borrowers must also meet income and purchase price limits, which vary by county and household size.

 OHFA Homebuyer Down Payment Assistance

 First-time homebuyers in Oklahoma can apply for Oklahoma Housing Finance Agency Homebuyer Down Payment Assistance.
-Little information is available online, so you’ll need to contact a participating lender for more information.
+Assistance amounts vary, so you’ll need to contact a participating lender for more information.

 Down Payment Assistance